On the Hirzebruch-Kobayashi-Ono proportionality principle and the non-existence of compact solvable Clifford-Klein forms of certain homogeneous spaces: Abstract

 \section{Abstract}

 This article continues a line of research aimed at solving an important problem of T. Kobayashi of the existence of compact Clifford-Klein forms of reductive homogeneous spaces.
-We contribute to this topic by showing that almost all symmetric spaces and 3-symmetric spaces do not admit amenable compact Clifford-Klein forms (with several exceptions).
-Our basic tool is a combination of the Hirzebruch proportionality principle with the theory of syndetic hulls.
-Using this, we prove a general theorem which yields a sufficient condition on the non-existence of compact Clifford-Klein forms in terms of the Pontryagin classes of some vector bundles naturally related to the given homogeneous space $G/H$.
+We contribute to this topic by showing that almost all symmetric spaces and 3-symmetric spaces do not admit solvable compact Clifford-Klein forms (with several possible exceptions).
+Our basic tool is a combination of the Hirzebruch-Kobayashi-Ono proportionality principle with the theory of syndetic hulls.
+Using this, we prove a general theorem which yields a sufficient condition for the non-existence of compact solvable Clifford-Klein forms.
 6pt

 \textbf{MSC}: 57S30, 22F30, 22E40, 22E46.